Rock Radio Scrapbook

 (The Bob Mitchell Collection)

-DAVID MARSDEN & JIM BAUER
+MARSDEN & JIM BAUER

-Time: 3:37
+Time: 3:36

 A secret pleasure of many a radio junkie is hearing deejays sign off at the end of their shifts.
-Even better is when the deejay signing off banters with the one about to begin his or hers.
+Even better is when the deejay signing off his shift banters with the one about to begin his or hers.

 On this aircheck, Jim Bauer drops in early to say goodbye to David Marsden, who is finishing his final shift at CHUM-FM.
 It's one of those special moments that is so lacking in today's overly-formatted, personality-challenged radio.